bondiano/memebattle_backend/README.md

 # start server
 npm start

-# use nodemon for start serve with hot reload
+# or use nodemon for start serve with hot reload
 npm run dev

 ```